josepedromonteiro/pokemon-challenge/README.md

 # Pokédex — Frontend Engineering Challenge (Bloq.it)

 Bloq.it Frontend Engineering Challenge: Build a Pokédex app using Vue 3;
+---
 Challenge details: [link](https://github.com/bloqit/fe-engineering-challenge/blob/main/README.md)
+---

 > Powered by the public [PokéAPI](https://pokeapi.co/).
 No keys, no fuss.

+# You can also access the deployed app directly via:  [this link](https://pokemon-challenge-rho.vercel.app)
 ---

 ## 🧩 Tech Stack